Zero modes and geometric phase for 2D Weyl fermions on Lifshitz backgrounds: Holonomy and Wilson Loop

 According to the identity \eqref{Diracmethod}, for fixed $u$ and $x$, when traversing a closed path $\mathcal{C}$ with period $T$, the Weyl fermion must acquire an holonomic phase $U(\mathcal{C})=\mathcal{P}\exp{ \left( - \oint_{\mathcal{C}} \Gamma_{\mu}(x)dx^{\mu} \right)}$ in analogy with the scalar Aharonov-Bohm effect~\cite{aharonov1959significance, aharonov1987phase}, where fermions acquires a geometric phase related to the presence of the electric potential.
 However, this effective electric potential has a non-Abelian character related to the Pauli matrix $\sigma^2$.
 In gauge theories, the existence of holonomy is related to the behavior of fields under closed paths, and its topological invariant can be understood as a measure of the phase acquired by the field when undergoing parallel transport.
 For the case addressed here, we consider the spin connections inserted in the covariant derivative used in the Weyl equation \eqref{weq} as parallel transport connections and, in this way, the captured holonomy acquires a geometric nature related to the curvature of the Lifshitz spacetime.
 The holonomic phase is given by

 or, in matrix form,

 Note that $U(\mathcal{C})$ depends on the dynamical exponent $z$ and the scale factor $\ell$.
-Its associated topological invariant, the Wilson loop \cite{cai1991neutrino, de2003loop}, is related to the polarization of the Weyl fermion and can be expressed as
+Its associated topological invariant, the Wilson loop \cite{cai1991neutrino, de2003loop, bezerra1992, gomes2007loop, de2025adiabaticity}, is related to the polarization of the Weyl fermion and can be expressed as \footnote{One can verify that $W(\mathcal{C})$ is independent of the tetrad choice by computing the holonomy in the standard diagonal frame.}

 This fact suggests that electronic transport in 2D Weyl semimetals can exhibit geometric phase effects, associated with the presence of curvature caused by a distribution of disclinations in their crystal lattice, as occurs in graphene in the presence of an electric field \cite{katsnelson2012graphene, lukose2007novel}.
 This holonomy, in particular, introduces a squeezed state through the mixing of the valley states, resulting from the modifications in the spatial distribution of the spinors due to the curvature effects.